What Is Growth Hacking: An Actionable Guide

 Out of the several hacks they implemented, their craigslist hack was the most famous.
 They managed to reverse engineer an API (Application Programming Interface) that allowed Airbnb users to cross-post their listings on Craigslist.
 Airbnb’s growth rate increased dramatically as Craigslist already had a huge user base.

-Even though Craigslist shut them out, it had already worked the magic for them.
-They grew to exponential growth following the hack.
+Even though Craigslist shut them out, it had already worked its magic.
+Following the hack, they grew exponentially.

 LinkedIn